MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/selections.rst

  Selection Commands
 ====================

-Once you have the :meth:`~MDAnalysis.core.AtomGroup.Universe` object, you can select atoms (using a syntax very similar to `CHARMM's atom selection syntax`_)::
+Once you have the :meth:`~MDAnalysis.core.universe.Universe` object, you can select atoms (using a syntax very similar to `CHARMM's atom selection syntax`_)::